Community service co-ops vs. non-profit corporations

 In contrast, membership in a non-profit corporation is generally not as central to the operational purpose of the organization.
 Often this is because the longevity of the organization is more dependent on its mandate – such as, ending hunger or finding a cure for cancer – than member participation and use of service.

-Co-operatives are based on the premise of one member, one vote.
+Co-operatives and community service co-ops are based on the premise of one member, one vote.
 This equitable governance structure is required by legislation and is one of the key distinguishing factors separating co-operatives from other business models.

 While many non-profits also conduct voting on a one member, one vote basis, this is not required.
 Non-profits can create unique voting structures based on membership type, funding contributions, or other factors that make sense for the organization.
 For non-profits, an equitable decision-making structure is not built into the legislation regulating use of the business model.
 For co-ops, it is.